SumoLogic/sumologic-documentation/docs/cse/rules/cse-built-in-rules.md

 ## External Device Installation Denied

- Detects a denied attempt to attached a removeable media device.
+ Detects a denied attempt to attached a removable media device.
 External media can be used to exfiltrate sensitive data and is also a common source of infections.
 Attempts to use these devices could indicate the intent for malicious activity.

 ## Fake Windows Processes